hud-capstone/Data-and-Urban-Development/README.md

 #### Mortgage Amount and Activity Description
 $H_0$: The mean final mortgage amount is the same across all activity descriptions

+$H_a$: The mean final mortgage amount is different depending on the activity description

+#### Mortgage Amount and Facility Type
-$H_a$: The mean final mortgage amount is the same across all activity descriptions
+$H_0$ : The mean final mortgage amount is the same across all facility types

+$H_a$ : The mean final mortgage is different depending on the facility type

 #### Mortgage Amount and HUD Program
 $H_0$ : The total final mortgage amount for a market is independent of HUD program (Basic FHA, Risk Share or Other)